nobodywantsmenearservers/nobodywantsmenearservers.github.io/README.md

-Idk What I'm doing Github told me to make a paragraph or to so here I try to do that.
+Idk What I'm doing Github told me to make a paragraph or two so here I try to do that.

 _What is it_
 So I created this repo to make a website for my portfolio and like my resume and stuff.